qbead/qbeadWebsite/content/book/tilt.md

   // If the tilt is in a given direction,
-  // turn on the corresponding LED. if (x>10) {
+  // turn on the corresponding LED.
+  // We only want the SpinWheel to register
+  // if the tilt is sufficiently large. if (x>10) {
     SpinWheel.setLargeLED(5,-x, -x,-x);
   }